 Q. What sort of experience do your guides have?

 A. Mountain Tribes has professional, dependable and experienced guides, who all are well trained from our Government.
 All of our guides have spent years exploring the mountains and countryside of Nepal.
 All guides speak English and have a great knowledge of the various trekking routes.
 Our Guides will have the pleasure of guiding you in the most beautiful trails in the Himalayas, which will enhance your holiday experience and make it a real success.
 Our guides are trained in first aid and know how to react in any situation.
 And most importantly our guides are very friendly and enjoyable and want to share with you the faith of Nepal.

-Q. We do the both single?
+Q. We are both single?

 A. What would be when I am single or with my family?
 Guided trek/ tour and group tour.
-If you are alone and willing join with other people, this is always possible.
-On your request we will give all the details of the member and size of the groups that you’re joining.
+If you are alone and willing to join with other people, this is always possible.
+On your request we will give all the details of the members and size of the groups that you’re joining.
 People traveling with us may be of any nationality, either sex, alone or accompanied, experienced travelers or complete beginners.
 Groups are always small (in general 10 or less).
 English is the common language, and there can be a wide age-range.
 We apply no upper age limit, though we ask those over 70 for their doctor’s confirmation of their fitness to participate.
 Generally speaking, we regard our trips as being for adults: unaccompanied minors are not accepted, but of course we will accept accompanied minors.
 Our family Trek is designed to accommodate younger children.

 Q. Will we have private rooms and bathrooms?